-Events in Hall are formal occasions and everyone attending should be respectably dressed in appropriate clothes, having regard to the nature of the occasion.
-If you bring guests, please remember to make them aware of the dress code in good time.
+Events in Hall are formal occasions and everyone attending should be appropriately dressed, having regard to the nature of the occasion.
+If you bring guests, please remember to make them aware of the dress code.

-When Business Suit or Lounge Suit is specified, members and guests should wear a black (or dark grey) suit and tie, or a dress which should not be above knee length and should cover the shoulders.
+Where Business Suit is specified, members and guests should wear a dark suit, with collar and tie or blouse, or a dark dress which should cover the shoulders and be of appropriate length for the occasion.
 A good rule of thumb would be to aim for the kind of clothes you would wear in court.

 Members must wear gowns where specified (see below).

-When Black Tie is specified, members and guests should wear a black dinner suit with a white dress shirt and black bow tie, or equivalent (cocktail dress, long or knee length, with shoulders covered).
-Highland dress or dress uniform are also permitted.
+When Black Tie is specified, members and guests should wear a black dinner suit with a white dress shirt and bow tie, or equivalent (cocktail dress, long or knee length, with shoulders covered).
+Highland dress or dress uniform (with decorations) are permitted.

 The dress code for Grand Day and Annual Hall Dinner is Black Tie.
-Black Tie is also preferred on Private Guest Nights and the Reader’s Feast, although business suit is acceptable.
+Black Tie is also preferred on Private Guest Nights and the Reader’s Feast, although business suit is acceptable in Hall.

 When Smart Casual is specified, this means that the dress code is less formal than business/lounge suit, but means specifically no jeans or trainers.
 For example trousers/skirt with a smart top, a dress, or trousers with a button-down shirt and jacket.
 A tie is optional.
 Shoes should be smart.
 Members do not wear gowns.